MicrosoftDocs/azure-dev-docs/articles/terraform/create-attestation-provider.md

 [!INCLUDE [configure-terraform.md](includes/configure-terraform.md)]

-- *Policy Signing Certificate*: a file specifying a set of trusted signing keys in the form of a *.pem file.
+- **Policy Signing Certificate:** File specifying a set of trusted signing keys in the form of a *.pem file.

 ## 2. Configure an Azure Attestation provider